 - avoidance of too much sun exposure

-Complications can be fatal and severe.
-They may include:
+The complications of pemphigus vulgaris can be fatal and severe.

 - skin infections

-- sepsis (spread of infection through the
+- sepsis, or the spread of infection through the

 - side effects of medication